101 NYC Engagement Photo Locations

 69. Lexus Art Gallery

 The art installation at this Intersect by Lexus Art Gallery changes frequently.
 I was happy to bring my couple here for the Jeff Latham installation of orchids.
-It was a really stunning place for an engagement shoot.
+It was a stunning place for an engagement shoot.

 70. Cherry Hill at Central Park